 Waste Disposal Permits

-A new Waste Disposal Permit system has been introduced to ensure adequate controls are in place in order to assess waste types that originate from industrial and/or commercial business activities prior to being received at landfill.
+Tamworth Regional Council uses a Waste Disposal Permit system to ensure adequate controls are in place in order to assess waste types that originate from industrial and/or commercial business activities prior to being received at landfill.

-The Waste Disposal Permit system will apply to these three main waste types:
+The Waste Disposal Permit system will apply to these two main waste types:

 Alternatively, a copy can be downloaded here (PDF 190.3KB).